evyatarmeged/Raccoon/README.md

   -f, --full-scan                Run Nmap scan with both -sV and -sC -p, --port TEXT                Use this port range for Nmap scan instead of
                                  the default
+  --vulners-nmap-scan            Perform an NmapVulners scan --vulners-path TEXT            Path to the nmap_vulners.nse script.
   -fr, --follow-redirects        Follow redirects when fuzzing.
 Default: False
                                  (will not follow redirects) --tls-port INTEGER             Use this port for TLS queries.
 Default: 443